 WI DHS, Division of Quality Assurance, State-Approved Training Program.
 This program consists of 75 hours of in-person training (lecture, lab, and clinical experience).
-Successful completion of the program provides eligibility to take the Wisconsin Nurse Aide Competency Exam administered by D&S Headmaster.
+The 75-hour requirement includes 8 days of in-person classroom/lab and 2 days of clinicals.
+Classroom hours are 9am-5pm and Clinicals are from 6:30am-3pm*.
+Successful completion of the program provides eligibility to take the Wisconsin Nurse Aide Competency Exam administered by D&S Headmaster. *Times are subject to change based on enrollment and/or clinical requirements.

 WI Nurse Aide Training Program